Learning Identity-Preserving Transformations on Data Manifolds: Methods

 To maximize the likelihood of obtaining the labeled classifier output for augmented samples, we adapt the concept of consistency regularization from semi-supervised learning.
-Consistency regularization is applied when training a classifier in a semi-supservised setting in order to ensure that known identity-preserving augmentations cause only small changes in the classifier output~\cite{bachman2014learning}.
-In our context, we have a pretrained classifier and a dictionary of transport operators and we want to find a distribution on the coefficients at individual input points that results in consistent classification outputs when $T_\Psi(\vtr{c})$ is applied to inputs.
+Consistency regularization is applied when training a classifier in a semi-supservised setting in order to ensure that known identity-preserving augmentations cause only small changes in the classifier output~\citep{bachman2014learning}.
+In our context, we use a pretrained classifier and a dictionary of transport operators and we want to find a distribution on the coefficients at individual input points that results in consistent classification outputs when $T_\Psi(\vtr{c})$ is applied to inputs.
 The specific objective can be chosen from a variety of loss functions that encourage similarity in classifier probability outputs.
 We specifically minimize the KL-divegence between the label $y$ and the label of the transformed output $r(\widehat{\vtr{z}})$.

 Unfortunately, the consistency regularization objective can be trivially minimized by setting $\vtr{c} = 0$, resulting in an identity transformation and the same classifier output.
 Therefore, we want to encourage the largest coefficient values possible while maintaining the identity of our initial data point.
 This motivates the addition of a KL-divergence regularizer that encourages the distribution $q_\phi(\vtr{c} | \vtr{z})$ to be similar to a specified Laplace prior with a fixed scale $\zeta$ like in (\ref{eq:priorGTfact}).
-Our final objective for training the coefficient encoder network is (a more detailed derivation can be found in Appendix~\ref{app:coeffEnc}):
+Our final objective for training the coefficient encoder network is: